- A recent survey shows that many Americans have no retirement savings – or even enough to cover a $400 expense.

-According to last week’s Federal Reserve survey, a quarter of all working Americans have no retirement savings.
+According to a Federal Reserve survey from earlier this year, a quarter of all working Americans have no retirement savings.

 None.
 Zero.
 Zilch.